southbridgeio/zabbix-review-export-import/README.md

-# Zabbix XML Review and Export
+# Zabbix Review and Export
 Zabbix review and export (backup) can create review mechanism to zabbix configuration or only export (backup) all hosts templates and other object.

 - [Requirements](#requirements)